Electra (satellite)

 Electra is a satellite development project initiated by the European Space Agency (ESA) as the first partnership project under its ARTES-33 programme.
 In conjunction with satellite operator SES and satellite builder OHB Systems, the Electra project seeks to develop, launch and validate in orbit an electric-only propulsion platform for geostationary communications satellites of below 3 tonnes launch mass.
 Electra encompasses both a coordinated effort to develop a European full electric propulsion small geostationary satellite, and the implementation of a mission by SES providing flight heritage and in-orbit demonstration of the platform to gain market acceptance for the product.

-At the time the project was initialised, it was hoped that the first of these next-generation spacecraft would be launched as an SES craft by the end of 2018.
+At the time the project was initialised, it was expected that the first of these spacecraft would be launched as an SES craft by the end of 2018.
 However, delays to the project have meant that the inaugural flight has been pushed to 2023.
+As of 2025, the satellite hasn't launched yet.

 Background

 While electric engines have been fitted in recent years to scientific spacecraft and to communications satellites for station-keeping, there is a benefit to extending this use of electric propulsion to raising a satellite from its initial orbit after launch to its final intended geostationary orbit, a task currently usually undertaken by chemical rocket engines.

 ESA's Artemis satellite was Europe's first experimental use of electric thrusters to raise a satellite to its target orbit.
 Artemis proved that electric thrusters are capable of performing the same task as conventional chemical propulsion but with up to 90% savings in fuel consumption.
 The Electra satellite will offer power consumption and communication capabilities equal to those offered by larger mid-size satellites while keeping the launch mass low enough for small launcher vehicles, or be used with a larger payload for the same launch mass, in both cases producing significant economic benefits.